-It appears that Lot 27 was not developed until water and sewer was available in Walworth Street.
-This reduces the potential for Lot 27 to contain historic archaeological deposits.
-An examination of the Tax Assessment Records indicates that at the time that the building at 114 Walworth Street was connected to the sewer the property was owned by a John McLean.
-In 1888 the property was owned by Mary Cummings.
-It is possible that this was a purchase, but it is also possible that she inherited this land.
-Mary Cummings owned the property in 1893.
-As noted above, no permit was found for the installation of the three water closets at 114 Walworth Street, but at 112 Walworth Street similar water closets were installed in 1905.
-These water closets were removed and individual bathrooms provided for each apartment in 1935-6.

-Based on the fact that sewer was available in Walworth Street at the time that the house was built on Lot 27, it is unlikely that a privy or cistern would be associated with this lot.
-However, if such subsurface features were present, the archaeological investigation of the project area could provide a unique opportunity to examine a mid-19th century Brooklyn neighborhood.
+It does not appear that Lot 26 was developed until water and sewer was available in Walworth Street.
+This reduces the potential for Lot 26 to contain historic archaeological deposits.
+An examination of the Tax Assessment Records indicates that at the time that the building at 112 Walworth Street was connected to the sewer the property was owned by a J. S. Maran.
+It is possible that he was the builder or the first owner, but, in either event, he sold the property to John Reilly sometime before 1881.
+Reilly owned the property until at least 1916.
+As noted above, the permit to install water closets at 112 Walworth Street was given in 1905, and while it is possible that there had been water closets on the site, it is also possible that some sort of rear yard facility (i.e., privy) might be associated with this lot.
+If this were the case, archaeological investigation of the project area could provide a unique opportunity to examine a mid-19th century Brooklyn neighborhood.
 Immediately to the south - at Kent and Myrtle Avenue - in an area dating to the same time period as that of the project area, an archaeological investigation revealed cisterns with deposits dating from the mid-19th to the 1880's that revealed important information on the material culture of the residents of East Brooklyn.
-In addition, further investigation could be gathered on the economic implications (as reflected in the material cultural remains) of single family, owner occupied dwellings, as opposed to owner occupied, multi-family dwellings, like the building on Lot 27, and those buildings that were multi-family dwellings occupied solely by tenants.
+In addition, further investigation could be gathered on the economic implications (as reflected in the material cultural remains) of single family, owner occupied dwellings, as opposed to owner occupied, multi-family dwellings, like the building on Lot 26, and those buildings that were multi-family dwellings occupied solely by tenants.

-The possibility of intact archaeological deposits in the form of features such as refuse dumps or sheet middens certainly exists on Lot 27.
-The recovery of this material could contribute Stage 1A Literature Search and Evaluation of Archaeological and Historic Sensitivity16114 Walworth Street (Block 1735, Lot 27).Borough of Brooklyn.Kings County, NY.

-to information important to local history and increase our understanding of the development of this early and important area of Brooklyn.
+The possibility of intact archaeological deposits in the form of features such as cisterns and privies or sheet middens certainly exists on Lot 26.
+The recovery of this material could contribute to information important to local history and increase our understanding of the development of this early and important area of Brooklyn.